CalemRoelofs/Theia/README.md

 ```

 The server will run on port 8080 by default but this can be changed in the `docker-compose.yml` file.
+If you want to use the Django Admin Panel, to set up a superuser find the id of the container and run `docker exec -it container_id python manage.py createsuperuser`.

 ## To-Do
 - Test CRUD validations for: